 There are 2 secrets to the success of these pan-fried pork chops:

-- You have to sear them to perfection on the stove top.
+- You have to sear the pork chops to perfection on the stove top.
 To achieve best results, use stainless steel pan or cast iron skillet.
-Heat the pan really well before adding olive oil and the pork chops.
+Heat the pan really well before adding olive oil and the boneless pork chops.
 Pan sear them on medium-high heat for about 4 minutes per each side.
 Make sure they are cooked through.
 Fry them a little bit longer if needed.

 - Make sure the glaze is thick and syrupy.
 First, combine glaze ingredients (honey, lime juice, balsamic vinegar) in the same pan (without pan-seared pork chops) and boil them for a couple of minutes until reduced by one third or half.
 Next, allow the glaze to cool off a bit in the pan, off heat.
 It will get thicker as it cools off.
 You don't need to wait until it's cold, obviously, just wait until all the bubbling settles down and the glaze is not super hot any more, but still warm-hot and thicker.
 You will notice significant change in the thickness of the glaze as it cools off.

-Heat olive oil in a pan until hot and fry pork chops for about 4 minutes per side.
+Heat olive oil in a pan until hot and fry pork chops in the pan for about 4 minutes per side.
 Make sure they are completely cooked through.

-Remove the pan-seared pork chops from the skillet, and combine honey, freshly squeezed lime juice, and balsamic vinegar in the same pan.
+Remove the pan cooked pork chops from the skillet, and combine honey, freshly squeezed lime juice, and balsamic vinegar in the same pan.
 Boil until reduced by about one third or half.
+Add pack the pan-seared pork chops.
 Garnish with fresh thyme leaves and sliced lime.

 - 2 lb pork loin chops boneless (3 or 4 pork chops)